GitHub Trending Scraper avatar

 FieldTypeRequiredDefaultNotes

-maxResultsintegerno25GitHub Trending pages typically show 25 repos.
-Set to 0 for the whole page.
+maxResultsintegerno25GitHub Trending pages typically list 25 repos.
+Set to 0 to return the full page.

 {